NAME Jane Austen

 Jane collected sheet music favouring French revolution songs and trendy Scottish dances.
 She bought printed songs after hearing them performed at London shows and copied out her own version of music she borrowed from libraries adding to her family's eight volume collection of scores.

 LITERATURE Jane's favorite novel was Samuel Richardson's Charles Grand.
 She also enjoyed the books of Henry Fielding, Laurence Sterne and Fanny Burney plus Sir Walter Scott’s Waverley novels.
-Her favorite poet was Crabbe and she also was fond of William Cowper’s poetry.
+Her favorite poet was George Crabbe and she also was fond of William Cowper’s poetry.

 A keen letter writer, most of Jane's surviving letters are to her sister Cassandra.
 She started writing when young and Love & Friendship was written when she was only 14 years old.
 At first she wrote in secret covering her papers whenever the creaking door of her room warned her someone was coming.